 The Ideal Personality

 According to the Big Five Personality Traits model, a “neurotic person” is someone who has a proclivity towards feeling negative emotions.
 This definition is only partially true.
 Yes, many neurotic characters are visibly prone to feeling anxiety, anger, sadness, and other unpleasant emotions.
 However, many people who our conventional society would consider “positive” or “always calm” are neurotic characters.
 How so?
 The chronic armor possessed by many people is exceptionally proficient at binding anxiety.
 When anxiety binds to armor within a person, the person’s perception of the anxiety diminishes.
 Again, for emphasis, the perception of the anxiety is nullified, not the anxiety itself.
 Think of a black ant on a black piece of paper.
 You can’t see the ant, but the insect is still on the paper.

 An example of a neurotic character that seems non-neurotic and cool-headed is the fictional James Bond.
 To the extent that he is “rigid” and “stiff,” the agent is neurotic.
 He lacks the flexibility, spontaneity, and grace of a self-regulated person.
-Bond is what Lowen describes as one of the “rigid characters” in The Language of the Body (1958).
+Bond is what Lowen described as one of the “rigid characters” in The Language of the Body (1958).
 In contrast to a rigid neurotic character, the self-regulated character is attuned to the pulse of life; the same pulse that flows through into cherry blossoms on a lovely spring day; the same pulse that propels a serene swan on a glistening lake.
 This attunement allows the self-regulated character to experience life with joie de vivre and maintain his purity.
 This cleanliness of living is evidently aspirational.
 Why else do many people admire the historical figures known as Jesus and Buddha, be they real or mythological?

+The Ideal Personality